XiaoPanAnsys/asam-avx-osi-converter/MOTIONREQUEST_IMPLEMENTATION.md

 ## Technical Notes

 - The visualization uses `LINE_STRIP` primitive for efficient rendering
-- Trajectory is frame-locked to maintain correct position relative to ego vehicle
+- Trajectory is in global frame (ROOT_FRAME), same coordinate system as all OSI GroundTruth objects
 - Empty or missing trajectory_point arrays are handled gracefully (no visualization)
 - Frame reference is consistent with other OSI visualizations in the extension